American arrested in Turks and Caicos over 9 mm ammo found in bag sentenced to time served and $9,000 fine

 "The conditions were rough," Wenrich said. "...
 I don't know how other prisons are, but it was emotional not knowing where this was going to go, you know, just trying to get through each day."

-He said he was emotional during Tuesday morning's hearing as the judge handed down the sentence, saying that there were exceptional circumstances in the case and the mandatory minimum sentence didn't apply.
+He said he was emotional during Tuesday morning's hearing as the judge handed down the sentence.
+Justice Davidson Baptiste found exceptional circumstances in the case justified not imposing the mandatory minimum sentence, according to the government's statement.

 "It's up and down cause he goes through everything," Wenrich said.
 "You don't know if it's going one way or the other as he's reading through everything, so tearing up every time I heard '18-month-old son,' and now I'm just relieved at the outcome."